oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 7. Wait a few minutes for your instance to provision.
 When it is ready, **AVAILABLE** is displayed below the large ATP icon.

-## Task 6: Run a SQL script using Oracle Database Actions to load sample data into your database
+## Task 6: Load sample data into your database

-As the `ADMIN` user on the ATP database, run the `load-data-safe-sample-data_admin.sql` SQL script to load sample data into your target database.
+As the `ADMIN` user on the database, run the `load-data-safe-sample-data_admin.sql` SQL script to load sample data into your database.
 This script creates several tables with sample data that you can use to practice with the Oracle Data Safe features.
-It also grants the Data Masking role to the Oracle Data Safe service account on your target database.

 1. At the top of the **Autonomous Database Details** page, click **Database Actions** and wait for a new browser tab to open.

-2. If you are prompted to sign in to your target database, sign in as the `ADMIN` user.
+2. If you are prompted to sign in to your database, sign in as the `ADMIN` user.

     - If a tenancy administrator provided you an Autonomous Database, obtain the password from your tenancy administrator.
     - If you are using an Oracle-provided environment, enter the `ADMIN` password that was provided to you.